 The Gem Project : Our Story –

-The youth are capable of being the next global pioneers and well-informed leaders of social change right now.
+Our youth and young adults are the next leaders of social change.
 They don’t have to wait to be that change they wish to see in our world.
 They can act on it today!

 The Gem Project is a not-for-profit organization that assists youth and young adults in carrying out the educational enrichment programs that we develop, which focus on the issues of their community and youth affairs.
 Through this process, we simultaneously hone their skills of leadership and community organizing.